bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 * You would like to find out which color fruits, on average, are the most expensive.
 * You would like to find out the sum of all of the fruits in your store
-* You would like to know how many different types or fruits you own
+* You would like to know how many different types of fruits you own
 * You would like to return the first three letters of each fruits name, so that you can index them efficiently in store
-* You would like to know that longest fruit name in your store

 To do **MOST** of these things, we must become familiar with another command that you will use often.